FaraTheVisionaryAnalyst/niyyahly-product-analytics/documentation/RETENTION_ANALYSIS.md

 This event was selected because saving a journal represents meaningful interaction with NiyyahLy's core reflection experience rather than simply opening the application.

+Retention is calculated using calendar days after signup, not a rolling 24-hour window.

+For example, D1 represents whether the user had a `journal_saved` event on the calendar day one day after their signup date.

+D7, D14 and D30 follow the same calendar-day logic.

 ---

 ## Retention Windows